Dr. Mohammed Estaiteyeh

 Assistant Professor (PhD, OCT, MA, BS)

-Available for Graduate Advisement
+Available for Graduate Advisement.

-Dr. Estaiteyeh’s research focuses on educational technologies (technology-enhanced teaching, online learning, inclusive digital pedagogies and assessment practices, immersive technologies, and digital teaching resources); science and STEM Education; differentiated instruction; teacher education and professional development; and innovations in curriculum, instruction, and assessment in K-12 schools and post-secondary programs.
-Dr. Estaiteyeh is also keen on developing interdisciplinary research collaborations and community partnerships.
+Dr. Estaiteyeh’s research focuses on educational technologies (technology-enhanced teaching, online learning, immersive technologies and artificial intelligence in education, and digital transformation); teacher education and professional development; science and STEM education; differentiated instruction; and innovations in curriculum, pedagogy, and assessment in K-12 schools and post-secondary programs.Dr.
+Estaiteyeh has presented his research at numerous national and international conferences.
+He is also an active reviewer and editorial board member for several education journals.

 • Educational technologies

-• Digital pedagogies and technology literacies
+• Digital and technology literacies

 • Science and STEM education